Arithmetics in number systems with cubic base: Introduction

 \begin{theorem*} Let $\beta$ be a cubic Pisot unit which has a positive conjugate and does not satisfy property $(PF)$.
 Then $1\leq L_{\oplus}(\beta)\leq 2$ and $L_{\otimes}(\beta)\leq 4$ except for the dominant root of the polynominal $X^3-2X^2-X+1$, where $2\leq L_{\oplus}(\beta)\leq3$ and $3\leq L_{\otimes}(\beta)\leq 5$. \end{theorem*}

-In Section \ref{chap:+-} we we will look more closely at the remaining case with a positive conjugate, i.e., such that $\beta$ satisfies property $(PF)$, for which we will provide only partial solution of our question.
-The cubic Pisot units with two negative conjugates are examined in Section \ref{Chap--}, in which we derive a lower bound on $L_{\oplus}(\beta)$ for wide group of such units and, futhermore, give an upper bound for a few cases applying the idea of Rauzy fractals.
+In Section~\ref{chap:+-} we we will look more closely at the remaining case with a positive conjugate, i.e., we will consider $\beta$ satisfying property $(PF)$.
+However, in this case, we will provide only partial solution of our question.
+The cubic Pisot units with two negative conjugates are examined in Section~\ref{Chap--}, in which we derive a lower bound on $L_{\oplus}(\beta)$ for wide set of such units and, futhermore, give an upper bound for a few cases applying the idea of Rauzy fractals.